glhaugan/Beheading-a-Hydra/README.md

 - **Medellin_crimes.csv**: Data on reported crimes in Medellin for 2004-2013.
 Schools are identified by the DANE_sede school id variable.
 MATEMATICAS_punt is a variable containing the raw average score for 11th grade students on an annual standardized exam.
 Includes month (mes) and year of occurrence.

 ### Scripts
-- **Analysis.R**: R code for all cleaning, analysis, and output. _Note: This code will not exactly reproduce what is in the paper.
-It is intended only as a demonstration of my skills in R. The results in the paper were run with individual-level data, which I cannot post on GitHub._
+- **Analysis.R**: R code for cleaning, analysis, and output. _Note: This code will not exactly reproduce what is in the paper.
+It is intended only as a demonstration of my skills in R. The results in the paper were run with individual-level data, which I cannot post on GitHub.
+I originally programmed my work in Stata, but translated this bit of the work into R to demonstrate my R skills for this portfolio._
+- **_do**: Folder with the Stata do files for all work for this project. _Note: This code will not run since I cannot share the datasets it uses._

 ### Output
-The analysis script produces the following output.
+The analysis script in R produces the following output.

 - **MedellinMap.html**: Interactive map showing schools' homicide exposure in 2007 and 2010.